 The older girls are about halfway through with their garment and will finish tomorrow (hopefully).

 For now, here is a sneak preview.
 We will be sure to share photos of the finished garments with you later in the week.
+One went for a black and white striped fabric and one went for a pink floral background fabric.

 Oh, we did have a frugal lunch.
 We bought nice soft baguettes from Asda.
 We usually buy lots during school holidays because they come in handy as the kids can use them to make their own lunches.
-Frozen chicken tikka was thawed and lightly heated and that made a hearty filling along with coleslaw.
+The frozen chicken tikka was thawed and lightly heated and that made a hearty filling along with coleslaw.
 Delicious!

 It is 7:30 at night now and since they have worked really well and didn’t grumble too much, we will let them stop now and start again at 10 am tomorrow.